Bowel problems - constipation and incontinence - are common symptoms in multiple sclerosis, and are probably under-reported.

 Bowel control is an extremely complex process that involves the coordination of many different nerves and muscles.
 For people with MS, bowel and bladder symptoms have been frequently linked to lower limb dysfunction.
 This means that problems with mobility are often accompanied by bladder and bowel symptoms presenting addtional management difficulties.
-However, with the right information and support, the majority of bowel symptoms can be managed satisfactorily.

 Help with bowel management